Juan-Nathan/pf-database-system/README.md

 # 🐾 Pets First Veterinary Database System

 This project involves creating, populating, and manipulating a relational database in Oracle Database, with data exported as JSON for MongoDB integration.
-It implements a complete schema for Pets First (PF)—a fictional network of veterinary clinics—with realistic data population, schema modifications, and business rules enforced through triggers and procedures.
+It implements a complete schema for Pets First (PF)—a fictional network of veterinary clinics—featuring realistic data population, schema modifications, and business rules enforced through triggers and procedures.

 ## Project Structure